Projective measure without projective Baire: Stratified Forcing

 \chapter{Stratified Forcing}

-In this section we assume $V=L[A]$ for some class $A$.
+In this chapter we assume $V=L[A]$ for some class $A$.
 We define \emph{stratified partial orders}, show such orders preserve cofinalities, give some examples and show that stratification is preserved under composition.
-We also define diagonal support and state that iterations whose components are stratified are themselves stratified.\footnote{Most of these definitions are heavily inspired by \cite{sdf:iterated:cl}; see also \cite{friedman:codingbook}.} The proof is left out, since we prove a slightly more general theorem in section \ref{sec:ext} where we deal with iterations with stratified initial segments but where the components aren't necessarily stratified.
+We also define diagonal support.
+These definitions have precursors in \mycites{friedman:codingbook,friedman-iterated}.
+We state that diagonal support iterations whose components are stratified are themselves stratified, without proof, since we prove a slightly more general theorem in Chapter \ref{sec:ext} where we deal with iterations with stratified initial segments but where the components aren't necessarily stratified.

 We present the definition of stratification in two parts: the first we dub \emph{quasi-closure}.
 We treat this first part separately from the remaining axioms of stratification for the following reasons: firstly, the proofs that each of these two groups of axioms is preserved in iterations are not only different but virtually independent of each other.